 Football boots, like the adidas Predator 24 Elite, are almost always low-cut, allowing for maximum flexibility and range of motion.
 This helps football players execute swift, intricate footwork without restriction.

 On the other hand, rugby boots come in both high-cut and low-cut options depending on the player’s position.
-Forwards tend to prefer high-cut boots, like the Canterbury Speed Infnite, which provide extra ankle support during scrums and tackles.
+Forwards tend to prefer high-cut boots, like the adidas Kakari RS, which provide extra ankle support during scrums and tackles.

-Backs, who prioritize speed and agility, usually go for low-cut boots like the adidas RS15, which are designed to offer better control and kicking precision.
+Backs, who prioritise speed and agility, usually go for low-cut boots like the adidas RS15, which are designed to offer better control and kicking precision.

 #4.
 What are the similarities between Rugby and Football Boots?